-Rod Northey is a Gowling WLG partner and a member of the firm's Environmental Law Group.
-He is in his 28th year of private practice, and is certified by the Law Society of Ontario as a specialist in environmental law.
-His current practice focuses on regulatory approvals and strategies across the full range of approval regimes involving the environment - including environmental assessment, land use, endangered species, cultural heritage, energy, resource extraction, transportation, waste management, and water approvals.
+Rod Northey is head of Gowling WLG's Practice Group for Environmental Law.
+He is in his 30th year of private practice in environmental law and certified by the Law Society of Ontario as a specialist in this field.
+His current practice focuses on regulatory approvals and strategies across the full range of approval regimes involving the environment — including environmental assessment, land use, endangered species, cultural heritage, energy, resource extraction, transportation, waste management, and water approvals.

-Clients facing novel regulatory challenges - multiple regimes, conflicting standards - retain Rod for his innovative regulatory strategies.
-His current work includes cultural heritage legal work for the Town of Oakville before the Ontario courts and tribunals regarding conservation of the Glen Abbey Golf Course, and integrated water management for the City of Thunder Bay before the Ontario courts and multiple regulators for the City of Thunder Bay in relation to water takings, dam management, hydroelectric power, and fisheries for a City dam.
+Clients facing novel regulatory challenges – multiple regimes, conflicting standards - retain Rod for his innovative regulatory strategies.
+Current work includes cultural heritage legal work for the Town of Oakville before Ontario courts and tribunals regarding conservation of the Glen Abbey Golf Course, and federal regulatory issues for mining projects inside and outside Ontario.

 His strategic work in environmental assessment is widely acknowledged.
-In August 2016, the federal Minister of Environment and Climate Change appointed Rod to its expert panel to carry out a Canada-wide consultation and review of Canada's environmental assessment process.
-Similarly, in May 2016, the Ontario Minister of Transportation appointed Rod to the GTA West Advisory Panel to conduct a strategic review of a major environmental assessment for future transportation infrastructure in the GTA West corridor.
+From August 2016 to March 2017, Rod was a member of the expert panel appointed by the federal Minister of Environment and Climate Change to carry out a Canada-wide consultation and review of Canada’s environmental assessment process.
+Similarly, from May 2016 to May 2017, Rod was a member of the GTA West Advisory Panel appointed by the Ontario Minister of Transportation to conduct a strategic review of a major environmental assessment for future transportation infrastructure in the GTA West corridor.

-Ongoing client work sees Rod leading legal teams for several major environmental assessments in the transportation, energy and mining sectors across Ontario and in Nunavut:
+Ongoing client work has Rod leading legal teams for several major environmental assessments in the transportation, energy and mining sectors across Ontario and in Nunavut: